-We can branch if statements with to other kinds of statements, else if
+We can extend an if statement to include other types of statements: else if

 and else